WarTech: Senko no Ronde: Senko no Ronde for PlayStation Vita (working title)

 On G.Rev's official broadcast on March 2, 2012, Hiroyuki Maruyama announced a new game in the Senko no Ronde series is currently in the works on the PlayStation Vita.
 The entry will be greatly different from previous entries and may not share the Senko no Ronde name.
-A 2013 release is planned for the game.
-However, no news have been heard since then, and it's considered vaporware as of today.
+A 2013 release was planned for the game.
+However, no news has been shared since then, and it's considered vaporware today.